Cerithium atratum

 Inferred:

-• Biofilm, diatom, and epiphyte grazing on seagrass blades and substrate consistent with family biology
+• Biofilm, diatom, and epiphyte grazing on seagrass blades and substrate consistent with family biology and C. atratum natural history

 • Likely arrived via live rock, seagrass material, or deliberate introduction as a saltwater maintenance species